 Using the device-based method for VPP apps is the easiest way to deploy apps without any extra steps (VPP invitation or Apple ID) required by the user.
 This deployment method requires an app license for each device, regardless of whether those two devices are used by the same person.
 Apps assigned directly to a device will not appear in any purchase history and the automatic app updates will be managed by Jamf Now.
 Apps assigned directly to a device will not be included in an iCloud or iTunes backup.

 Jamf Now makes app distribution a painless process by integrating with Apple's Volume Purchase Program.
-And while new operating systems are always exciting, recent enhancements introduced in iOS 9 and OS X 10.11 El Capitan allow apps to be assigned directly to devices, no Apple ID required.
+And while new operating systems are always exciting, allowing apps to be assigned directly to devices, no Apple ID required is particulary exciting.
 This new deployment method for VPP apps makes supporting your Apple deployment even easier than before.